Wqrld/magister-calendar2/README.md

 Please note that before setting up a cronjob, it'd be clever to try out Magister Calendar with your configuration manually, by running `nodejs /path/to/magister-calendar.js` and checking the result for any thrown notices, warnings and errors.

 ### 5. Setting up the cronjob

+#### this only works on linux or any other platform that allows for cronjobs
-Open your favourite cronjob manager and add the command `nodejs /path/to/magister-calendar.js` to the cron file.
-You should not make the cronjob run more than once per minute, because Magister Calendar can take up to a minute to finish executing.
+Open your favourite cronjob manager and add the command `node /path/to/magister-calendar.js` to the cron file.
+You should not make the cronjob run more than once per 5 minutes, because Magister Calendar can take up to a a couple minutes to finish executing.

 In this example, we'll be using `crontab`, one of the most common cronjob managers.
 To start editing your cron file, run `crontab -e`.
 Add the following line at the end of the file to execute Magister Calendar every minute:
 `*/1 * * * * cd /path/to/magister-calendar; nodejs magister-calendar.js > cron.log`.
 For more on the crontab syntax, [see this article](http://www.adminschoice.com/crontab-quick-reference) or run `man crontab` in a terminal.

-:warning: Note that when using JXcore on Android, you'll have to manually set your `HOME` path before running Magister Calendar.
-You can either permanently set this in your `~/.profile`, or define it every time before running Magister Calendar: `HOME=/my/home/directory jx magister-calendar.js`.

 ## Using Magister Calendar
 Once you've got the cronjob up and running (or ran `magister-calendar.js` successfully at least once), you can check your filled in calendar at [Google Calendar](https://google.com/calendar) or on your favourite calendar application synced with Google Calendar.